jtarchie/github-pullrequest-resource/README.md

 # Github Pull Request Resource

-Tracks pull requests made to a particular github repo.
+Tracks Github pull requests made to a particular Github repo.
 In the spirit of [Travis CI](https://travis-ci.org/), a status of pending, success, or failure will be set on the pull request, which must be explicitly defined in your pipeline.

+NOTE: Pull requests are implemented differently between the git repo providers.
+This resource only support *GITHUB*.

 ## Deploying to Concourse